ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

     ||  13.4% | 113.9 |  26.1 | 18.8% | __cray_memcpy_SNB
     |==================================================

-This report will generate two more files, one with the extension `.ap2` which holds the same data as the `.xf` but in the post processed form.
-The other file has a `.apa` extension and is a text file with a suggested configuration for generating a traced experiment.
-The `.ap2` file generated is used to view performance data graphically with the Cray Apprentice2 tool (for information on using this, please take a look at [Cray Apprentice2](#cray-apprentice2)), and the latter is used for more detailed tracing experiments.
+This report will generate more files with the extension `.ap2` in the experiment directory.
+These hold the same data as the `.xf` file but in the post-processed form.
+Another new file has a `.apa` extension and is a text file with a suggested configuration for generating a traced experiment.
+The `.ap2` files generated are used to view performance data graphically with the Cray Apprentice2 tool (for information on using this, please take a look at [Cray Apprentice2](#cray-apprentice2)), and the latter is used for more detailed tracing experiments.

 The `pat_report` command is able to produce many different profile reports from the profile data.
 You can select a predefined report with